spf13/cobra/README.md

 * Intelligent suggestions (`app srver`... did you mean `app server`?)
 * Automatic help generation for commands and flags
 * Automatic help flag recognition of `-h`, `--help`, etc.
-* Automatically generated bash autocomplete for your application
+* Automatically generated shell autocomplete for your application (bash, zsh, fish, powershell)
 * Automatically generated man pages for your application
 * Command aliases so you can change things without breaking them
 * The flexibility to define your own help, usage, etc.